 Players Analysis

-Miomir Kecmanovic has shown a strong performance recently, winning 8 of his last 10 matches, including a notable victory in the Challenger finals.
-His recent form indicates an improving trend, with a win percentage of 80% in his last 5 matches.
-In contrast, Antoine Ghibaudo has a win percentage of 60% in his last 10 matches, but he has struggled against higher-ranked opponents, as evidenced by his recent loss in the ATP Mallorca final.
+Miomir Kecmanovic has shown a strong performance recently, winning 8 out of his last 10 matches, including a victory against Antoine Ghibaudo in their last encounter.
+Kecmanovic's recent form indicates an upward trend, with a win percentage of 80% in his last five matches.
+In contrast, Antoine Ghibaudo has a more stable performance with a win percentage of 60% in his last ten matches, but he has faced tougher opponents recently.

 Statistical Analysis & Influencing Factors

-Kecmanovic's serve has been reliable, with a first serve win percentage of 72.6% in his recent matches, and he has averaged 6.1 aces per match over the last two years.
-Ghibaudo, while also effective on serve, has a slightly lower first serve win percentage of 70.4% and has averaged 5.3 aces.
-The head-to-head record is non-existent, but Kecmanovic's higher ranking and recent form give him a significant edge in this matchup.
+Kecmanovic's serve has been reliable, with a first serve win percentage of 72.6% in recent matches, and he has averaged 6.1 aces per match.
+Ghibaudo, while also capable, has a slightly lower first serve win percentage of 70.4% and averages 5.3 aces.
+The head-to-head record favors Kecmanovic, who has won their only previous match in three sets, indicating his ability to perform under pressure.

 M. Kecmanovic — A. Ghibaudo Prediction

-- Predicted winner of each set: Set 1: Kecmanovic, Set 2: Ghibaudo, Set 3: Kecmanovic
+- Predicted winner of each set: Set 1: A. Ghibaudo, Set 2: M. Kecmanovic, Set 3: M. Kecmanovic

 3 Reasons Why M. Kecmanovic Will Win